-Staking plans aren’t really as important for arbitrage bettors than traders, but generally you will want to avoid tying all your money up at once.
+Staking plans aren’t really as important for arbitrage bettors as traders, but generally, you will want to avoid tying all your money up at once.
 You may miss out on a great opportunity in the time you have all your money tied up for a tiny return.

 Records are an essential part of any successful bettors toolkit, whether they are an arbitrage bettor or a punter.
-It will help you keep track of your moneys whereabouts and your overall profits.
+It will help you keep track of your money whereabouts and your overall profits.

 You can easily put a spreadsheet together in Excel or Google Docs.
 It doesn’t need to be complicated but here are a few things to consider recording: